-The Texas A&M Biosafety Occupational Health Program provides occupational health services to personnel at risk of exposure to infectious biohazards or to animal allergens in the course of their participation in, or operational support of, Institutional Biosafety Committee (IBC) or Institutional Animal Care and Use Committee (IACUC) permitted research, teaching or diagnostic activities.
+The Texas A&M Biosafety Occupational Health Program provides occupational health services to personnel at risk of exposure to infectious biohazards or to animals during their participation in, or operational support of, Institutional Biosafety Committee (IBC) or Institutional Animal Care and Use Committee (IACUC) permitted research, teaching or diagnostic activities.

 The BOHP provides eligible participants with access to educational resources, occupational health services, and to an occupational health provider.
 Specifically, the BOHP addresses occupational exposure to the following:

-- Biohazardous materials handled in IBC permitted research, teaching or diagnostic laboratories at BSL-2 or higher including:
+- Biohazardous materials handled in IBC permitted research, teaching or diagnostic laboratories at Biosafety Level 2 or higher including:

 - Human pathogens or zoonotic pathogens of animals;

 - Materials potentially containing human pathogens (e.g., human or non-human primate blood, body fluids, unfixed tissues, or cell lines- including commercially available lines);